IHRDC-Boston/.github/profile/README.md

 <strong>Empowering people to make a difference</strong>

-International Human Resources Development Corporation (IHRDC) provides energy training and talent development solutions as a trusted <a href="https://ihrdc.com/">oil and gas training institute</a>.
-We offer <a href="https://ihrdc.com/instructional-programs/">oil and gas training courses</a>, <a href="https://ihrdc.com/e-learning-solutions/">online oil and gas courses</a>, and a robust <a href="https://ihrdc.com/competency-management/">competency management system</a> to help companies build and maintain a highly skilled workforce.
-Start training with us today.
+IHRDC is a global oil and gas training institute offering advanced energy workforce programs.
+We deliver oil and gas training courses, flexible online oil and gas courses, and a reliable competency management system to support career growth.
+Our corporate training solutions integrate technical expertise with practical learning to create high-performing teams.
+As an industrial training provider, our structured skills assessment program helps identify workforce strengths and close knowledge gaps.
+Start shaping the next generation of energy leaders with professional development and training.
+Connect with us and design a program that encourages measurable impact.
+<br> "Learn more:<br>
+<a href="https://ihrdc.com/">Oil and Gas Training Institute</a> <br>
+<a href="https://ihrdc.com/instructional-programs/">Oil and Gas Training Courses</a> <br>
+<a href="https://ihrdc.com/e-learning-solutions/">Online Oil and Gas Courses</a> <br>
+<a href="https://ihrdc.com/competency-management/">Competency Management System"</a> <br>

 # Contact Information